UCSBCarpentry/CustomDC-R/_episodes/04-dplyr.md

 ~~~
 {: .language-r}

-From the table above, we may learn that, for instance, there are 75 observations of the albigula species that are not specified for its sex (i.e. NA).
+From the table above, we may learn that, for instance, there are 6 observations of the Adelie species and 5 observations of the Gentoo species that are not specified for its sex (i.e. NA).

 > ## Challenge
 > 1. How many penguins are in each island surveyed?
 >
 > 2. Use group_by() and summarize() to find the mean, min, and max
-> bill length for each species (using species).
+> bill length for each species (using `species`).
 Also add the
-> number of observations (hint: see ?n).
+> number of observations (hint: use `n()`).
 >
 > 3. What was the heaviest animal measured in each year?
 Return the
 > columns year, island, species, and body_mass_g.